opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 The solutions include:

-1. Include the local IPs of DNS server in the Alias created in Step 7 for the relevant VPN hosts.
-This will mean that all DNS traffic for your network will go through the tunnel, not just the DNS traffic for the hosts that are in the Alias
+1. Force the local DNS server to use the tunnel as well.
+For a local DNS server that is not OPNsense, include the local IPs of that server in the Alias created in Step 7 for the relevant VPN hosts.
+For OPNsense itself, configure the DNS server to use the tunnel gateway.
+Implementing this solution will mean that all DNS traffic for your network will go through the tunnel, not just the DNS traffic for the hosts that are in the Alias (and, indeed, for a local DNS server that is not OPNsense, all traffic from that server, not just DNS traffic, will be forced through the tunnel).
+This may not be desirable for your circumstances

 2. If possible, intercept DNS traffic coming from the relevant hosts using the tunnel, and forward that traffic (by using a port forward rule in OPNsense) to a DNS server supplied by your VPN provider (see note below), or to a public DNS server.
 Note that this will not always be possible to do - if the local DNS server that is configured generally for your network is not OPNsense itself and is on the same subnet as the hosts using the tunnel, then DNS requests will not be routed through OPNsense and so a port forward on OPNsense will not work